 The aim of portfolio optimization is to identify the optimal portfolio (asset distribution) among those that are portfolios given a certain objective.
 In most cases, the objective is to maximize benefits, like predicted return, while minimizing liabilities, such as financial risk.

-In order to achieve this, you should build a diversified portfolio that evenly allocates your money between different types of investments.
+In order to achieve this, you should build an evenly diversified portfolio for resource allocation between different types of investments.
 The next step is to strike the right balance between taking risks and reaping rewards with your portfolio’s assets.

 An “optimal portfolio” is the goal of portfolio optimization for investors.
 This indicates it’s producing the maximum feasible return for the level of risk you’re willing to take.
 (In another, less frequent use, this term can describe a portfolio that takes the fewest possible risks in order to achieve the desired rate of return.